jelebg/mitsi/README.md

 Others datasource attributes will be used by mitsi :
 * **description** will be displayed along with the datasource
 * **tags** will be used to search or filter datasources
+* **maxExportRows** max number of rows displayed or exported
+* **maxRunningStatementPerUser** : max number of statement that a single user my run at the same time on the same datasource
 * **userGroups** is used to specify which users will have the rights to see and access the datasource.
 Two specials groups mays be used here :
 	* _public : the datasource can be accessed by anybody, even if no login has been provided
 	* _connected : any connected user will be able to access the datasource